-Successful soccer teams are based on the number of trophies they’ve won, position in the league, finals played and the finances used.
+Successful soccer teams are based on the number of trophies they’ve won, their position in the league, the finals played, and the finances used.

-Throughout this article, we look at the different factors that make a soccer team successful.
+This article looks at the factors that make a soccer team successful.
 Referencing some of the greatest teams and coaches we’ve seen, we’ll uncover exactly what makes a winning team tick.

 In modern soccer, there are several popular formations.
-The most successful of these have created pathways from grassroots to MLS level soccer.
+The most successful have created pathways from grassroots to MLS-level soccer.

 The 4-4-2 formation consists of 4 defenders, 4 midfielders, and 2 forwards (strikers).
-This style of play has a general identity of ruggedness as there are enough players to fill all areas of the field.
+This style of play has a general identity of ruggedness as there are enough players to fill all field areas.

-The combatant approach means that no matter where opposition players are located that there are at least 2 others to stop them.
+The combatant approach means that no matter where opposition players are located, there are at least 2 others to stop them.

-In offense, to be successful, these players have to have attacking abilities.
+To be successful, these players must have attacking abilities in the offense.
 Hence the term, “all-rounders”.
 The modern game consists of more specialized positions.

 The most successful teams using this formation include Manchester United from 1996 to 2013.
 As a typically “English” style of play, other teams elected to form other formations to out-strategize this set-up.

 This formation is often described as a diamond.
 It’s similar to a 4-4-2 in that it includes 4 defenders.
-However one of the midfielders has the sole responsibility of being a safeguard for the back 4.
+However, one of the midfielders is responsible for being a safeguard for the back 4.